hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 #### Step 2: Get the current number of todos

-Get the number of todos in order to generate the expected event based on the current state of the contract.
+Grab the number of todos, as it will be used to create the expected event according to the current state of the contract.

 ```solidity
 uint256 numberOfTodosBefore = todoList.getNumberOfTodos();